aaz25/431-2021/classes/class03/README.md

 - This is the README for Class 03 of Professor Love's 431 course for Fall 2021.
 The main website is https://thomaselove.github.io/431/.
 Get here through the link on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).

-## This will be a pre-recorded class.
-Details to come.
+## This is a pre-recorded class.
+We will not meet in-person on 2021-08-31.
+Our next class meeting is Thursday 2021-09-02 at 1 PM in E321, for Class 04.

-In this session, Dr. Love will provide a recording of himself using R and RStudio to:
+For Class 03, Dr. Love has provided a recording of himself using R and RStudio to:

 - create a Project in RStudio
 - create an R Markdown document to obtain and describe results